bankproxy/bankproxy/docs/guide/execution.md

 ## UI Mode

-To start an interaction you need to send a HTTP POST request to BankProxy **with** the `callbackUri` set.
+To start an interaction you need to send an HTTP POST request to BankProxy **with** the `callbackUri` set.

 ```http
 POST / HTTP/1.1